-Given by ACM SIGPLAN to an institution or individual(s) to recognize the development a software system that has had a significant impact on programming language research, implementations, and tools.
-The impact may be reflected in the wide-spread adoption of the system or its underlying concepts by the wider programming language community either in research projects, in the open-source community, or commercially.
+Given by ACM SIGPLAN to an institution or individual(s) to recognize the development of a software system that has had a significant impact on programming language research, implementations, and tools.
+The impact may be reflected in the widespread adoption of the system or its underlying concepts by the wider programming language community either in research projects, in the open-source community, or commercially.
 The award includes a prize of $2,500.
 The award is presented at SIGPLAN’s PLDI conference the following June.

 The GNU Compiler Collection (GCC) provides a portable, production-quality, standards-compliant, highly optimizing compiler, supporting more architectures, programming languages, and operating environments than any other comparable tool.
 It provides the toolchain that underpins all of the GNU/Linux distributions, popular websites, and embedded environments.